-Purchase items containing recycled content - all of those recyclables you put in the recycling container need a market.
+All of those recyclables you put in the recycling container need a market.
 Encourage your purchasing department to buy supplies that are made from recycled materials.
 Prices for items made from recycled material are usually very close, if not cheaper, than items made from virgin materials.

 Only Shred When Needed

 Shredding paper cuts the paper fibers so that the paper cannot be recycled as many times.
 Only shred those documents that contain personal/confidential information and truly require shredding.
 This saves the paper fibers and saves you time at the shredder.
 Please remember that shredded paper must be bagged or boxed before placed in the recycling container.

 Still receiving mail for employees that no longer work for the company?
 Visit www.ecologicalmail.org for more information about a free service to stop receiving previous employees' mail.

 Howard County is required annually by Maryland Department of the Environment to report recycling activities taking place within the County.
 If you generated or processed recyclables in Howard County in the previous year, please visit our MRA Reporting webpage.

 Food Scrap Recycling